-This stock is the foundation for a variety of dishes, which includes egg drop soup, hot and sour soup, shark fins soup and soup noodles among others.
+This stock is the foundation for a variety of dishes, which includes egg drop soup, hot and sour soup, shark fins soup, and soup noodles among others.
 However, the cost and time required are too tedious for any home-cooked.

 A homemade version of the superior stock

-By now you should have realized that why is it so important to use the best quality stock.
+By now you should have realized why is it so important to use the best quality stock.
 The foundation of the egg drop soup recipe is entirely built on the stock.

-You will be surprised that the flavor is so close to any top quality shark fin soup, or ‘Buddha jumps over the wall’ 佛跳墻 that you taste in the Chinese banquet and wedding dinner.
+You will be surprised that the flavor is so close to any top-quality shark fin soup, or ‘Buddha jumps over the wall’ 佛跳墻 that you taste in the Chinese banquet and wedding dinner.

-No MSG and complicated list of spices
+No MSG and a complicated list of spices

 You do not need many spices to pep up the stock.
 Star anise and cloves are doing more harm as it is unnecessary and overpower the delicate flavor of the superior stock.
 Keep it simple by using only scallion, ginger, white peppercorns, and salt.

-One important thing is that there is no MSG to making the stock for egg drop soup.
+One important thing is that there is no MSG in making the stock for egg drop soup.
 I am running an MSG-free restaurant because that is not even a quick fix, but is just plain umani without any flavor.

 2. Forming the beautiful egg ribbons (the right way)

 Here are a few simple tricks in this egg drop soup recipe.